vanhoangkha/Networking-fundamentals/Day63_JSON_XML_YAML.md

 DATA SERIALIZATION

-- DATA SERIALIZATION is the process of converting DATA into a standardized format/structure that can be stored (in a file) or transmitted (over a Mạng) and reconstructed later (ie: by a different application)
+- DATA SERIALIZATION is the process of converting DATA into a standardized format/structure that can be stored (in a file) or transmitted (over a Network) and reconstructed later (ie: by a different application)
     - This allows the DATA to be communicated between applications in a way both APPLICATIONS understand.

 - DATA SERIALIZATION languages allow us to represent *variables* with text